DndrGstn/Project-Wine-Lips/README.md

 <img width="1920" height="1032" alt="css valid 3" src="https://github.com/user-attachments/assets/95ab781d-f0b5-4a98-8e80-09bd973b808d" />

-Validate your code HTML, CSS (all pages/files need to be validated!!!), display screenshots
 ### Manual Testing user stories or/and features
 Test all your user stories, you an create table
 User Story |  Test | Pass